Messi leads Barcelona to 2-1 win vs Slavia Prague - WHIZ News

 As Barcelona pressed from the start, Messi capitalized on a sloppy pass by Petr Sevcik to send the ball to midfielder Arthur.
 Messi ran forward to meet the feed and net the opener with a left-footed low shot from about 10 meters.

-It was the first goal for the Argentine in the campaign, taking his overall tally in Europe’s top club competition to 113.
+It was the first goal for the Argentine in this Champions League campaign, taking his overall tally in Europe’s top club competition to 113.

 Slavia was gradually shaking off the shock from the early goal.
 Jaroslav Zeleny forced Marc-Andre ter Stegen to produce a save with his leg, and Barcelona’s goalkeeper made another one-handed save to deny Olayinka.